Deployment

 dashboardState: 'team1-dashboard7', // optional key used by "custom canvas" functionality to store dashboard state

-environment: 'prod' // each environment defines which databases to connect to
+environment: 'default', // each environment defines which databases to connect to

 })